Weston College: Courses

-The college offers A level courses, vocational courses, apprenticeships, traineeships, courses for the unemployed and work-related courses.
+The college offers A-level courses, vocational courses, apprenticeships, traineeships, courses for the unemployed and work-related courses.
 It also provides bespoke training for professionals across industry It has facilities for learners with difficulties and/or disabilities (SEND).
 This provision has been recognised nationally, and is now one of three SEND Centres for Excellence in the UK.
 It also offers some associate degree courses; its degrees are validated by Bath Spa University and by the University of the West of England.

 The number of students enrolled in the college's higher education provision has grown considerably over the last decade.
 In 2009/2010 there were 450 undergraduate students on degree courses.
 In September 2015, the number of students enrolled in the college's higher education provision had almost doubled to 862.

 In 2012, Weston College won a £10 million contract to provide education to inmates of 13 prisons in the South West of England.
 This has since increased, with the college providing education to 19 prisons across England.

 In 2015, Weston College invested £1.5 million into creating a "Future Technology Centre" at the South West Skills Campus, enabling the college to teach a full engineering curriculum.
 In September 2015, Weston College announced that it had won a contract to train apprentices for GKN Aerospace.
 The engineering provision is recognised for being successful, which has led to contracts with businesses such as GKN, Rolls-Royce and Airbus.

 Campuses

-Weston College has three main campuses: Knightstone Campus, which used to be Weston-super-Mare Technical College; Loxton Campus, on the site of Broadoak Sixth Form Centre on Loxton Road; and South West Skills Campus.
-In the last two years Weston College has also opened three new campuses: The Health and Active Living Centre; Animal Management Education Centre – based at Puxton Park; and the Construction Training Centre.
+Weston College has three main campuses: Knightstone Campus; Loxton Campus; and South West Skills Campus.
+Weston College has also opened three new campuses: The Health and Active Living Skills Centre; Animal Management Education Centre – based at Puxton Park; and the Construction Training Centre.